Manya126/AI-Voice-Tutor/README.md

 ## Sample Transcript

+**English:**
-**Student asks:** *"What is the capital of India?"*
+- Student: *"What is the capital of India?"*

-**Tutor responds:** *"The capital of India is New Delhi.
+- Tutor: *"The capital of India is New Delhi.
 It is located in the northern part of the country and is a major cultural and economic hub."*

----
+**Hindi:**
+- Student: *"Please explain environment in Hindi language."*
+- Tutor: *"Pariveshan ya Bhugol ki shaktiyan, jaise prithvi, jal, vayu, aur shetru, yeh sabhi mil kar hamara parivaar ya environment ke roop mein jaante hain."*

+**Machine Learning:**
-**Student asks:** *"What is machine learning?"*
+- Student: *"What is machine learning?"*

-**Tutor responds:** *"Machine learning is a subset of artificial intelligence that involves training algorithms to learn from data and make predictions without being explicitly programmed.
+- Tutor: *"Machine learning is a subset of artificial intelligence that involves training algorithms to learn from data and make predictions without being explicitly programmed.
 It allows computers to improve their performance on a task over time based on the data they receive."*

 ## What I used AI for